NixOS/rfcs/rfcs/0145-doc-strings.md

 1
 ```

-It is common using the same indentation as the referenced expression.
+> Hint: It is common to use the same indentation as the referenced expression.

 ```nix
     ## The function foo makes us happy